RAS-University/robotic-courses/docs/interfaces-for-HRI.md

 ##### **3.2.
 Motion Capture Systems**
 In motion capture systems, markers attached to body parts are tracked by infrared cameras at high resolution.
 These systems directly convey the dynamics of the motion (embodied transmission).
 In the example below, observational learning is performed for full-body motion.
 These systems allow control of all joints.
-An interesting aspect, as seen in the example, is that the human and the robot can be of different sizes.
-The rendering is done at the joint level: the human’s joints correspond to the robot’s joints, and the mapping between them is accessible.
+An interesting aspect, as seen in the example below, is that the human and the robot can be of different sizes.
+Control is done at the joint level: the human’s joints correspond to the robot’s joints, and the mapping between them is accessible.

 <!--
 > + **Pros:**